Air Quality

 Key Sources of Ozone

 Ozone is formed through numerous chemical reactions in the atmosphere.
 There are no major emission sources of ozone itself.
-Ground level Ozone can be formed from reactions between nitrogen oxides (NOx), methane, volatile organic compounds (VOCs) and sunlight
+Ground level Ozone can be formed from reactions between nitrogen oxides (NOx), volatile organic compounds (VOCs) and sunlight.

 Further reading